weibinedward/KIF-SHOW/readme.md

 # See https://kif-tobenumberoneteam.streamlit.app/
+Select a stock
+Click "Generate Report"
+Click "Chart"
-I would like to congratulate my group and I on our achievement.
+I would like to congratulate my group and me on our achievement.